exokitxr/exokit/docs/api/webxrHardwareExtensionAPIs.md

 # Basic usage

-Request an `XRSession` instance with the `navigator.xr.requestSession()` method in order to interact with XR device's presentation or tracking capabilities.
+Request a `session` instance with the `display.requestSession()` method in order to interact with XR device's presentation or tracking capabilities.
 Specify under `extensions` which APIs you want to access:

 ```js
 const session = await display.requestSession({